Please email us through the Contact Us page if you have a question or problem!

 How can I tell if anyone is reading my blog?

-Look at installing the Google Analytics plugin on your blot.
+Look at installing the Google Analytics plugin on your blog.
 This free counter is relatively easy to set up.
 Just follow the instructions.

 I would like to have a private blog, where access is blocked by a username and password.
 Is this possible?

 Yes, you can opt to keep each post in your blog private and password protected.
-You will see this option under the” Write” tab.
+You will see this option in the Writing page in the Settings section of your dashboard

 Are there any rules I should be aware of?